raemadeline/css-for-engineers/articles/selectors.md

 #### +

 `+` is the adjacent sibling selector, so only the sibling immediately following the first selector will be chosen.
-Note that this is not the first element of this type following the selector, its only if the second element is directly adjacent to the first.
+The sibling is only selected if it is the next element immediately following the first element in the selector.

 For example, if you had this as your HTML